 Parents: Blue Heeler x Border Collie mix

-The Border Heeler combines two of the very best herding dogs in the world – the Australian Cattle Dog and the Border Collie.
+The Border Heeler is a hybrid of arguably the two very best herding dogs in the world – the Australian Cattle Dog and the Border Collie.
 Both of which, rank top 10 in the smartest dogs list.
+In other words, the two are intelligent herders.

-This hybrid’s energy levels are sky-high, as evident in both parent breeds.
-Not only are they active workers, but possess all the best traits of a good family dog.
+This hybrid’s energy levels are sky-high, as evident in both parent dog breeds.
+Not only are they active working dogs, but possess all the best traits of a good family dog.
 They’re loyal, intelligent, vigilant and protective.

 The biggest challenge with the Border Heeler is keeping them occupied, both mentally and physically.
 If they get bored, it can become a problem.